 At this time of year, temperatures drop rapidly with depth.
 On June 14, for example, the temperature at a depth of 9 m was 10°C lower than at the surface.
 This situation is stable, as water at 21.5°C is lighter than water at 11.5°C. But let's not forget what happened at the same time in 2017: a windy episode lowered the water temperature at the surface of the lake between Geneva and Rolle by 15°C1.
 This phenomenon is known as coastal upwelling.

 June 2021 also saw a new heat record.
-The lake bottom water temperature exceeded 6°C. The previous record was set in 2003.
-Note that since 2012, the lake bottom water temperature has been increasing on average by 0.11°C/year.
+The water temperature at the bottom of the lake exceeded 6°C. The previous record was set in 2003.
+Note that since 2012, lake-bottom water temperatures have risen by an average of 0.11°C/year.

 - 1 Abysmal cold freezes Geneva's waters - Le Temps

 - 2 Temperature trends at the bottom of Lake Geneva since 1957